kelbri10/Fit-Guru/README.md

 - [x] CREATE API routes

 Deployment
-- [ ] Set up database on MongoDB Atlas
+- [x] Set up database on MongoDB Atlas
+- [ ] DEBUG code so that when deployed on Heroku, the last workout is displayed